mohanmca/MohanLearningGround/src/main/md/golang/go_concurrency_patterns.md

 ## How to avoid discarding results from slow servers (Google search 3.0)

-A. Replicate the servers, and send the query to multiple replicas and use result from fast server
+1. Replicate the servers, and send the query to multiple replicas
+1. use result from fast server.
+Use the result from first response
 ```go
 func First(query string, replicas ...Search) {
     c := make(chan Result)